This post may contain affiliate links – read our full disclosure

 The queen honey bee is by far the most well known honey bee in the colony.
 We know a lot about the importance of this reproductive female.
-In fact, many books have been written covering many queen bee facts.
-Still in spite of all our knowledge, myths about Queen Bees still exist.
-Let’s explore the differences between fact and fiction about our most popular bee.
+In fact, many books have been written covering intriguing queen bee facts.
+Still in spite of all our knowledge, myths about Queen Honey Bees still exist.
+Some of the things that we think we know are not completely true.
+Let’s explore the misconceptions about this important member of the honey bee colony. .

-It is a fact that a honey bee colony only has 1 queen bees in normal instances.
+It is a fact that a honey bee colony only has 1 queen bee in normal instances.
 However, a colony that is in transition may actually have 2 queens for a short time.

 The most common time for this to occur is during queen replacement.
 If the old queen is failing, the colony may make a new queen.